 The distant thunder didn’t faze the Farmer.

-As his weathered hands guided his tractor’s worn steering wheel, his mind drifted back 15 years to the day he told Giuseppe about the tractor’s purchase.
+As his weathered hands guided his tractor’s worn steering wheel, his mind drifted back 15 years to 1959 and the day his friendly neighbor and fellow farmer Giuseppe was lecturing him about the tractor’s purchase.

-“For generations our families have tended this land,” his friendly neighbor said, wagging his finger, “and we have always used horses for tilling.
+“For generations our families have tended this land,” Giuseppe said, wagging his finger, “and we have always used horses for tilling.
 You know how much they eat, and how to take care of them.
 That newfangled device will bring you nothing but…”